 31 Jul 250 hrs entry-level Teacher training course

-Our program is an in-depth, transforming teacher training laid out in 3 residential weeks, over the span of 6 months.
+Our program is an in-depth, transforming teacher training laid out in 2 residential retreats, over the span of 6 months.

 It covers well beyond the 200 hrs requirements set by Yoga Alliance, since we believe that becoming a teacher capable of sharing yoga requires commitment, passion and energy (and definitely more than 200 hrs of study).
 Hence, our program is really a 6-months course of study.
 During the non-contact weeks, you will be tutored by the teachers, and you will have time to read, teach, and study at your own pace.
 Our physical practice is strongly grounded in the understanding of anatomy, hence during the 6 months you are required to watch and complete the quiz for a 20 hrs online course on Anatomy for Yoga.
 This provides a further deepening of the topics that we explore during the classes on Anatomy applied to yoga poses that we teach in the residential weeks.